alf-p-steinbach/A-biggish-Cpp17-linked-lists-tutorial/README.md

 The original problem of measuring iterative merge-sort of an already sorted sequence, can’t be solved by *directly* applying `my_chrono::time_per`.
 That’s because `time_per` depends on possibly executing the given code a great number of times, and that time would include preparation of a sorted linked list, **setup**, and destruction and deallocation of the list, **tear-down** (a.k.a. cleanup), for each of the *n* executions of the **code of interest**, the actual iterative merge sorting.
 The time for the sorting is likely to drown completely in the times for creation and destruction of a linked list of words.

-This was not a problem for a single execution, because then one could just note the time right before executting the code of interest, like
+This was not a problem for a single execution, because then one could just note the time right before executing the code of interest, like

 ~~~cpp
     setup_code();